Unfaithful (2002 film): Pre-production

 During preproduction, the producers received a videotaped audition from Olivier Martinez, who was selected for Paul.
 His character was portrayed as French once Martinez was cast.
 Lyne said, "I think it helps one understand how Connie might have leapt into this affair—he's very beguiling, doing even ordinary things."
 Once cast in the role, Martinez, with Lyne's approval, changed some of his dialogue and the scene in which he first seduces Lane's character, while she is looking at a book in Braille.
 According to Martinez, "The story that was invented before was much more sensual, erotic, and clear.

 George Clooney turned down his role to star in Ocean's Eleven.
 Jennifer Lopez was offered the role of Connie, but turned it down; she felt that the script "wasn't great".
+In a 2025 interview with Howard Stern, Lopez said she regretted that decision, admitting it still 'haunts' her.
+She explained that although the script wasn't good, Lyne's direction made it great.
 Lyne cast Diane Lane as Connie after seeing her in A Walk on the Moon.
 He felt that the actress "breathes a certain sexuality.
 But she's sympathetic, and I think so many sexy women tend to be tough and hard at the same time."
 Lyne also wanted Gere and Lane to gain weight to portray the comfort of a middle-aged couple.
 In particular, he wanted Gere to gain 30 pounds and left donuts in the actor's trailer every morning.

 Lyne asked director of photography Peter Biziou, with whom he made 9½ Weeks, to shoot Unfaithful.
 After reading the script, Biziou felt that the story was appropriate for the classic 1.85:1 aspect ratio because it "so often has two characters working together in the frame".
 During preproduction, Biziou, Lyne, and production designer Brian Morris used a collection of still photographs as style references.
 These included photos from fashion magazines and shots by prominent photographers.